Dr. Gary Tanchak, D.C.

 The Flat Head

-If you like an intensive massage, this attachment might be the one you are going to use most of the time.
+If you like an intensive massage, this attachment might be the one you will use most of the time.

-The flat head targets different parts of the body but you’ll probably use it on larger muscles.
+The flat head targets different body parts, but you’ll probably use it on larger muscles.
 We use it for our pecks, calves, quads, and glutes.

 The one here is made from aluminum, so it is cold in touch.
 It has a smooth, slightly curved finish.
-They added a bit of shine on it that makes it look classy as well.
+They added a bit of shine to it, making it look classy.

-Best of all, the surface area is larger than in most other flat-type attachments.
+Best of all, the surface area is larger than in most flat-type attachments.
 Well done!

 achedaway pro flat head attachment